So… you’re looking for ideas to change up the look and feel of your bathroom?

 Monochrome black-and-white remains a hugely popular choice for bathrooms as it exudes modernism and moody tone.

-However, neutral decor or ‘griege’ colours like white, grey and warm brown are still loved by homeowners and these are often complimented by natural and organic effects like aged flooring, wooden furniture and matte finishes.
+However, neutral decor or ‘griege’ colours like white, grey and warm brown are still loved by homeowners.
+These are often complimented by natural and organic effects like aged flooring, wooden furniture and matte finishes.

 Flawless walls and floors